 plastering them as soon as possible.

-It's advisable to utilize a stem wall
+It's advisable to build a stem wall

 them above ground level to prevent moisture from

 up.
-Being willing to work
+Being willing to work with these

 parameters will reward you with a structure that